A Superstring Field Theory for Supergravity: Bosonic Ambitwistor String Field Theory

+Thus, the quadratic action explored in section \ref{The action to quadratic order} is consistent with the propagator (\ref{Oprop}).
+We shall find that it is the form of the propagator given by (\ref{Oprop}) that is most useful in understanding perturbation theory in the context of the perspective of the scattering amplitudes derived using localisation in \cite{Ohmori:2015sha}.

+It is tempting to interpret (\ref{Oprop}), supplemented with a projection onto $L_0=2$ states, as a closed string propagator for the bundle ${\cal Y}$.
+The projection onto the base $\Sigma$ is of the form (\ref{oprop}) in which all of the anti-holomorphic dependence has been suppressed and $q=e^{-s}$.
+The procedure outlined in \cite{Ohmori:2015sha} requires a choice of cycle $\Gamma\subset T^*{\cal M}$ which excludes the anti-holomorphic contributions from consideration.
+The additional $\tilde{s}\{Q,\tilde{b}_0\}$ contribution deals with propagation of the fibres of ${\cal Y}$.
+As already mentioned, the question of how to correctly understand the ambitwistor string propagator is an open one we shall not offer a significantly new perspective to the discussion here.

 We now outline the contributions to the scattering amplitude.
 There will be contributions from integrating over the fundamental `missing' regions ${\cal D}_n$ of moduli space and those contributions coming from regions of the moduli space constructed from $m<n$ point vertices joined by propagators.
-The contributions from the fundamental regions are straightforward to evaluate using the result (\ref{amplitude})
+Alternatively, we can consider these contributions as coming from a middle-dimensional region $\Gamma_{{\cal D}_n}\subset T^*{\cal D}_n$.
+The contributions from the fundamental regions are simply

 which gives the standard scattering amplitude integrand but integrated only over the region ${\cal D}_n\subset{\cal M}_n$ rather than the full moduli space, where the $\tau^a$ are (holomorphic) coordinates on ${\cal M}_n$.
-The other contributions come from terms constructed using lower interaction terms glued together by propagators.
+The other contributions to the scattering amplitude come from terms constructed using lower interaction terms glued together by propagators.

-We consider next the contribution from the region of the moduli space ${\cal M}_n$ given by gluing pairs of lower point vertices by a single propagator.
+We consider next the contribution given by gluing pairs of lower point vertices by a single propagator.
+Working on $T^*{\cal M}$, we shall write the propagator in the form (\ref{Oprop}).
 Such terms take the form